 My Grandma was from England and taught me to drink pearl tea and eat British biscuits from the tin.
 I found the right combination to recreate the biscuits, and now I think of her every time I eat one…or two…or three, or, well, you get the picture.
 They are so yummy.
 Here you go, get the kettle on and curl up with a nice warm tea and a warm almond biscuit.
-You can also make them grain-free by using cassava flour instead of rice flour.
+You can also make them grain-free using cassava flour instead of rice flour.

-- 3/4 cup organic butter
+- 3/4 cup organic butter or ghee

 - 1/3 cup pure maple syrup

-- 1 tsp pure vanilla
+- 1 tsp pure vanilla or almond flavoring

 - 1 cup almond flour